evisti/ETL-pipeline-DMI-data/README.md

 # ETL pipeline for weather data

 This project creates an ETL pipeline to build a database that can be used to analyze weather data.
-The data is retrived from the Danish Meteorological Institute’s (DMI) Open Data API.
+The data is retrived from the Danish Meteorological Institute’s (DMI) Open Data API (https://www.dmi.dk/friedata/dokumentation/meteorological-observation-api).

+The API documentation can be found here: https://www.dmi.dk/friedata/dokumentation-paa-engelsk

 The project uses Python to assemble data into a Pandas dataframe and store into a PostgreSQL database.

 The DMI observation data are time-resolved raw data collected at DMI's observation stations in Denmark and Greenland.
-It contains a number of parameters including temperature, humidity, wind, precipitation, radiation etc.
+It contains a number of parameters such as temperature, humidity, wind, and radiation.

-The API documentation can be found here: https://www.dmi.dk/friedata/dokumentation-paa-engelsk

 Focus on:
 - Object oriented design
 - Code quality & best practices